teng1/GameNetworkingSockets/README_PARTNER.md

     In this command line:
     - `/ps5` selects the target platform.
     - `@steamnetworkingsockets` says 'build the steamnetworkingsockets project (the client library) and any dependent projects'.
 Currently the only dependent project is a "messages" project that runs the protobuf compiler.
-This is a separate project for historical reasons and due to how all of this fit into the larger Steaqm codebase.
+This is a separate project for historical reasons and due to how all of this fits into the larger Steaqm codebase.
-    - `/mksln steamnetworkingsockets_ps5.sln`
+    - `/mksln steamnetworkingsockets_ps5.sln` - generate a solution with the given filename.

     VPC will locate the platform toolchain from the appropriate environment variables.